conda/ceps/cep-01.md

 A final **Copyright** section is also required.

+## Pronunciation

+CEP is to be pronounced `/sep/`.

+If you have doubts about how to actually pronounce it, here you have a reference (we accept UK and US pronunciations): https://dictionary.cambridge.org/dictionary/english/cep

 ## References

 Much of this document was adapted from [CFEP 1 - Purpose and Guidelines](https://github.com/conda-forge/cfep/blob/master/cfep-01.md) and